 2. Push Notifications - Whereas in-app messaging encourages interactions between attendees, push notifications are meant to increase engagement between organizers and the attendee.
 These messages are usually sent out to all attendees at the same time to inform them of a schedule change, offer a piece of content to complement a session, or to disseminate other important information.
 Designing push notifications that solicit a response from attendees is a good way to increase their engagement level.

-5. Session Reviews - The best way to measure attendee engagement level when it comes to sessions is to enable each session to be reviewed.
+4. Session Reviews - The best way to measure attendee engagement level when it comes to sessions is to enable session reviews.
 Ideally, attendees should be able to review sessions in both numerical (i.e. rating of 1-5) and open-ended forms.
 This way, they are not limited to the kind of feedback they want to give.
 Gathering as much session feedback as possible will help to show a high level of attendee engagement.

 Key Takeaways: Your Event Engagement Strategy

 As a recap, here are some of the high-level points that we’ve discussed:

 - Understand your attendees and your desired attendee personas.

 - Leverage creative activations to spark attendee interest.
 Join forces with event partners and sponsors to think of creative ways to facilitate engagement.